 Checking Off Boxes

-Soltis noted many Social Equity license applicants are first-time entrepreneurs unfamiliar with fulfilling all the requirements to launch a business.
+Soltis noted many Social Equity license applicants are first-time entrepreneurs unfamiliar with the requirements to launch a business.

 “Odds are you’ve never written a Business Plan in your life,” he said

-A good Business Plan is a key component of a successful cannabis license application.
+A good Business Plan is a key part of a successful cannabis license application.
 While a lot of it can be intuitive, projecting future revenue is not.